phaoust/issueWidget/README.md

 To find your Trello board ID, look at your board URL:
 - Board URL: `https://trello.com/b/abc123XYZ/my-project-board`
 - Board ID: `abc123XYZ` (the part after `/b/`)
+- Note: The board name in the URL (my-project-board) is managed by Trello and doesn't affect our widget

 ### Check Current Issue